csmith111/moments-of-inspiration/_posts/2016-03-19-SecondPost.markdown

 ---
 layout: post
 title:  "WHEN"
-date:   2016-02-06 13:00:28 -0500
+date:   2016-03-19 13:00:28 -0500
-summary:  A poem that I wrote recently after a long time of letting the silence drown our any poetry that I could write.
+summary:  A poem that I wrote recently after a long time of letting the silence drown out any poetry that I could write.
 categories: jekyll update
 ---
 __WHEN__ I have emptied my soul, I am full of life \\